Diverse electronic landscape of the kagome metal YbTi3Bi4

+Electronic structure calculations were performed within the density functional theory (DFT) framework using a plane wave basis set as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{Kohn,kresse1996efficient}.
+Standard projector-augmented-wave (PAW) pseudopotentials were used \cite{kresse1999ultrasoft}.
+Kinetic energy cutoff for the plane-wave basis was set to 500 eV.
+A $\Gamma$-centered 10 $\times$ 10 $\times$ 10 \textit{k} mesh was used for \textit{k}-space integrations.
+The SCAN (strongly-constrained and appropriately-normed) functional was used to treat exchange-correlation effects \cite{SunPRL, SunNature}.
+Yb\_3 pseudopotential was used, where the Yb 4\textit{f} electrons are taken to be core electrons.
+The lattice parameters were fully relaxed by optimizing atomic positions until the force on each atom became less than 0.001 eV\AA.
+The relaxed lattice parameters are a=5.862 \AA, b=10.385 \AA, c=24.838 \AA, which are very close to the corresponding experimental values.\\

-YbTi$_3$Bi$_4$ has a layered crystal structure and crystallizes in the orthorhombic space group F\textit{mmm} (No. 69) with a = 5.91(4) \AA, b = 10.3(4) \AA, c =24.9(4) \AA, and $\alpha$ = $\beta$ = $\gamma$ = 90\degree.
-As shown in Fig. 1(a,b), the crystal structure consists of Ti kagome layers stacked along the \textit{b}-axis between Bi and Yb atoms.
-To emphasize the kagome lattice formed by Ti atoms, we have intentionally removed the Ti-Bi, Yb-Ti, and Yb-Yb bonds in our discussion.
-The kagome layers formed by Ti atoms can be better visualized in Fig. 1(b), where each unit cell consists of four kagome layers.
-However, unlike the AV$_3$Sb$_5$ compounds, the kagome layers formed by Ti atoms in YbTi$_3$Bi$_4$ exhibit a slight buckling [see Fig. 1(c,d)], indicating a slight distortion in the Ti kagome layers.
-Additionally, the distance between Ti atoms (Ti-Ti) are not equivalent.
-Fig. 1e illustrates the zigzag chains formed by Yb atoms extending in the \textit{a}-direction.
-The Yb-Yb distance within the chain measures approximately 3.9 \AA, which is significantly shorter compared to the nearest neighbor Yb-Yb interchain distance, which spans approximately 5.7 \AA.
+YbTi$_3$Bi$_4$ crystallizes in the orthorhombic space group F\textit{mmm} (No. 69) with a = 5.91(4) \AA, b = 10.3(4) \AA, c =24.9(4) \AA, and $\alpha$ = $\beta$ = $\gamma$ = 90\degree.
+Figure (1a-b) shows that the structure consists of Ti kagome layers stacked along the \textit{c}-axis between the Bi and Yb layers.
+To emphasize the kagome lattice formed by the Ti atoms and the zig-zag chains formed by the Yb atoms, we highlight only the Ti-Ti, and Yb-Yb bonds in Figure 1.
+Kagome layers formed by the Ti atoms are better visualized in Figure 1(c), where each unit cell consists of four kagome layers.
+However, unlike \textit{A}V$_3$Sb$_5$, the kagome layers formed by the Ti atoms in YbTi$_3$Bi$_4$ exhibit slight buckling, see Figure 1(b,d).
+Figure 1(e) illustrates the zig-zag chains formed by the Yb atoms extending in the \textit{a}-direction.
+The Yb-Yb distance in the chains is approximately 3.9 \AA, which is significantly shorter than the nearest neighbor Yb-Yb interchain distance of approximately 5.7 \AA.